Economic Analysis Services

 Source: https://support.implan.com/hc/en-us/articles/360038285254-How-IMPLAN-Works

-Market assessments develop a comprehensive understanding of local markets using the current demographics, financial, and economic conditions of a community.
-This knowledge can aid decision-makers determine how to plan and prioritize projects for short- and long-term economic growth.
+Economic assessments develop a comprehensive understanding of a local economy using the current demographics, employment, and economic conditions of a community.
+This knowledge can aid decision-makers as they plan and prioritize projects for short- and long-term economic growth.

-Market assessments conducted by the RPCGB Economic Development Team contain five sections that draw from a variety of demographic and economic data sources to provide meaningful insight into your community’s market.
+Economic assessments conducted by the RPCGB Economic Development Team contain sections that draw from demographic data sources to provide meaningful insight into your community’s economy.

 Components of a Market Assesment